Tuning the Electronic Structure of Graphene by Controlling Spatial Confinement: Results and Discussion

 \subsection{Trilayer with a sandwiched GNR array}

-The width-dependent electronic gaps of AGNRs and the independence of ZGNRs are well known and have been studied using the simple TB method.
 We first study the width dependence of three AGNRs, covering all AGNR groups, with a constant spacing.
-In Figure~\figref{fig2}{}, the electronic band structure of a trilayer with a sandwiched array of 3-AGNRs (3A4-S) \figref{}{2a}, 4-AGNRs (4A4-S)\figref{}{2b} and 5-AGNRs (5A4-S)\figref{}{2c}, all with 4 spacings, is shown together with the corresponding perfect cases (shown in dashed gray lines).
-The color codes introduced in the following will be preserved in this manuscript.
-An AGNR with a width of 3 or 4 atoms is a semiconductor, meaning that it does not have available electronic states close to the Fermi energy.
-For electrons, this means they cannot effectively feel (interact) with such AGNRs.
+In Figure~\figref{fig2}{}, the electronic band structure of a trilayer with a sandwiched array of 3-AGNRs (3A4-S) \figref{}{2a}, 4-AGNRs (4A4-S)\figref{}{2b} and 5-AGNRs (5A4-S)\figref{}{2c}, all with 4 spacings, is shown together with the corresponding perfect cases (dashed gray lines).
+An AGNR with a width of 3 or 4 atoms is a semiconductor, meaning that it does not have available electronic states near $E_F$.
+For states close to $E_F$ in graphene, this implies that they cannot effectively interact with such AGNRs.
 In this respect, sandwiching a gapped material between graphene sheets is similar to studying individual graphene sheets.
-The band structure shows very close but not degenerate bands along the $\Gamma-$ X wavevector path near the Fermi energy ($E_F$), which does not completely support the previously mentioned insight.
-Analyzing the probability amplitude (probability density or $\abs{\psi}^2$) of the states closest to $E_F$ shows that one state has no contribution from the middle layer, but the other state has, see the inset of Figure~\figref{fig2}{2b}, where the states of the middle layer are shown in black and others in blue.
-Therefore, the two outer layers can interact through the middle layer even though it is a semiconducting AGNR.
-However, because the bands are very close to each other and are similar to those of graphene, the interaction is not strong.
-Moreover, the spacing between AGNRs does not have a strong impact on the electronic structure; see Figure~\figref{figs1}{} in the Supplementary Material (SM).
+The band structure shows very close but not degenerate bands, which does not completely support the above-mentioned insight.